naj1024/pyspectrum/README.md

 ### Data sources
 * audio - Useful for testing, in linux requires 'sudo apt-get install libportaudio2'
 * file - wav and raw binary supported, all files must be in the snapshot directory
-* pluto (IP)  - Analog devices pluto SDR, 70MHz to 6GHz with wide open front end
+* pluto (IP)  - Analog devices pluto SDR and clones, 70MHz to 6GHz with wide open front end
 * rtlsdr - USB source
 * rtltcp - rtl over tcp
-* socket - A stream of IQ samples
+* socket - A stream of IQ samples, you ahve to set the sample type from the dropdown.
 * funcube - Pro and pro+ as audio devices, hid control supported in Linux only
 * soapy - Support for sdrplay under Linux
+* sweep - A test source giving a sweeping tone.
+Also supports testign spectrum input.

 ### Data types
 * 8bit offset binary